hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 Logs that provide insight into a compromised user's Office activity like Outlook is critical to understand the impact of and incident in the event of a breach.
 One useful log is the MailItemsAccessed which shows sync and bind activity for a users mailbox.
 Unfortunately, most tenants may not be ingesting these logs even with correct licensing Microsoft's Premium Audit feature enabled.

 Logs like MailItemsAccessed is a must when investigating a compromised user.
-In the event of a breach, your security team need all the insight they can get to validate any impact on business critical data.
+In the event of a breach, your security team needs all the insight they can get to validate any impact on business critical data.

 's Office activity like Outlook is critical to understand the impact of and incident in the event of a breach.
 One useful log is the MailItemsAccessed which shows sync and bind activity for a users mailbox.
 Unfortunately, most tenants may not be ingesting these logs even with correct licensing Microsoft's Premium Audit feature enabled.